 [A timely examination of human values and the health issues that affect us all, !Salud! looks at the case of Cuba, a country with what the BBC calls 'one of the world's best health systems.'
 From the shores of Africa to the Americas, !Salud! hits the road with some of the 28,000 Cuban health professionals serving in 68 countries, and explores the hearts and minds of international medical students in Cuba -- now numbering 30,000, including nearly 100 from the USA.]

-A selection of songs by or performed by the late, great Mercedes Sosa.
+A selection of songs written and/or performed by the late, great Mercedes Sosa.
 Selected by Pablo Navarrete - www.alborada.net

 See also: Singing Truth to Power: Mercedes Sosa, 1935–2009

 (by T.M.
 Scruggs/NACLA)

 [It's as is the Europeans had invented a Latin America for their own use.
 This has impeded and continues to impede them from knowing the real Latin America.
 This applies as much for traditional thinking as for the left, whatever its profile.]

 [Below the video from ‘Somos Sur’, the second single from the new album by Chilean singer/rapper Anita Tijoux. "'Somos Sur' is about the importance of resistance, not only in Chile, but around the world," Tijoux tells Rolling Stone.
 "Global resistance movements, whether in Latin America, Africa or the Middle East, are fighting against the same patterns of violence that have repeated themselves throughout history.
 Which means many of these groups share a similar set of demands.
 We are asking for a free Palestine just like we’re asking for an independent Wallmapu [the Mapuche ancestral territories in southern Chile and Argentina] in Chile, without police control."]

 We hope you are all well.
 Our June e-news will inform you about our activities, as well as the latest information related to Latin America.